Translate

 #2 Texans expect and value what public schools do for students, families, and communities.

-Texans don't want Texans to be ignorant, much less for it to be engineered.
+Texans don't want Texans to be ignorant, much less for education to be engineered.
 Anything short of this is censorship of the kind that fascist, totalitarian governments are fond of doing.

 That is, these extremists use the state to consciously manipulate people's opinions to control the public mind, that is inclusive of their habits, tastes, and even their memories.
 This is the antithesis of an expansive, inclusive, and most of all, respectful and representative curriculum.